 On Francis Drive was C. Terry Dick, 43, and his 40-year old wife, Violet.
 Terry, an auto salesman like near neighbor Arthur Long, was from Kansas, while his wife, was from Nebraska.
 She also had a job, namely as "masseuse, medicinal baths."

 This leads to an interesting aspect to the census, which was a separate count under the heading of "Carbon Canyon Road -- Mineral Bath Establishment."
-While the La Vida Mineral Springs resort, a couple of miles to the west in Brea on the Orange County side of the canyon, is well known, there appears to have been a mineral springs resort in Sleepy Hollow, as well.
-In fact, some maps refer to the existence of springs on the north side of Carbon Canyon Road, along the creek and east of Canyon Market, though it is not known whether this resort was there or closer to the county line, as seen below.
+While the La Vida Mineral Springs resort, a couple of miles to the west in Brea on the Orange County side of the canyon, is well known, there was the Carbon Canyon Mineral Springs resort in Sleepy Hollow, as well.
+In fact, while some maps refer to the existence of springs on the north side of Carbon Canyon Road, along the creek and east of Canyon Market, this resort was further west and on the south side of the state highway being closer to the county line.

 In one household, number 114, is Victor Baden, 41 and his wife, Katherine, also the same age and their two sons, Vernon, 17, and Leon, 13.
 The parents were from Kansas originally and their sons born in California with the family relocating from Garden Grove in the preceding half-decade.
 Also in the household was Baden's 67-year old German-born mother, Katherine, who had previously lived in Orange County.
 Victor's occupation was "Mineral Bath Manager."
 Further listed were Galen Phipps, 32, and his 30-year old wife, Deva, both from Missouri and from where they had come after 1935 from Worth City.
 He was listed as "attendant, mineral baths," while his wife was "managing housekeeper."
 Then, there were two others, Ormsby Burgess, 41 from Montana and Dora Blodgett, born in Missouri and age 32.
 Burgess, who was in Chicago five years before, was a masseur and Blodgett, an attendant at the baths, came from Santa Ana.

-Then, there is another interesting reference to the "Sunnybrook Subdivision," which was further descrived as on an "unamed side road west of baths."
-This could mean the mineral springs resort was closer to where Rosemary Lane and Hillside Drive meet Carbon Canyon Road and where the creek runs along the south side of the highway.
+Then, there is another interesting reference to the "Sunnybrook Subdivision," which was further described as on an "unnamed side road west of baths."
+This could mean where East Lane runs from Rosemary Lane and where the creek runs along the south side of the highway.

 In any case, there is the household of Jason Robinson, a 44-year old merchant of "second hand machinery" from Kansas, his Oklahoma-born wife, Edith, age 29, and their two children, Elizabeth, age 3, and Jason, 1, both born in California.
 The family had moved from Orange within the preceding five years.
 Living with the Robinsons was Horton Moore, 40, who was born in New Mexico and had lived in Wilmington, near Los Angeles Harbor, and was Robinson's business partner.